 Cuisinart Multiclad Pro Stainless 12-Piece Cookware Set: When it comes to anything kitchen-related, you really can’t go wrong with Cuisinart.
 The Multiclad Pro Stainless 12-Piece Cookware Set includes two saucepans, two skillets, a saute pan, a stockpot, and a steamer insert.
-Since it’s stainless steel, it doesn’t contain any of the toxic chemicals of traditional nonstick cookware, but cleanup is more difficult than with the Caraway.
+Since it’s stainless steel, but cleanup is more difficult than with the Caraway.

 T-fal Initiatives Ceramic 16-Piece Cookware Set: If you’re looking for a larger set on a smaller budget, the T-fal Initiatives Ceramic 16-Piece Set has a lot to offer.
 Like the Caraway cookware, the main cooking surface is made of ceramic, but this set also includes a square griddle, a smaller saucepan, and a set of compatible kitchen tools, at about one-third of the price.